ebo-arcadia/angular-advanced-practice/README.md

 ### as a developer, I want to implement communication among components using observables and observers

 ### as a developer, I want to create an box to store items every time when user add something using RxJS behavior subject

+### as a developer, I want to pass view content from the parent component to the child component using ng-content and component selector